 Government Affairs and Administrative Law Attorneys at Starn O’Toole Marcus & Fisher

-Duane R. Fisher is co-founder of the firm, is a Best Lawyers in America®, “Lawyer of the Year” in Honolulu, selected to the “Top 25” Hawaii Super Lawyers® list, in Chambers and Partners USA Directory of Leading Lawyers for Business and is recognized for his expertise in real estate, corporate and construction law.
+Duane R. Fisher is co-founder of the firm, named a “Lawyer of the Year” in Honolulu by The Best Lawyers in America©, selected to the “Top 25” Hawaii Super Lawyers® list, in Chambers and Partners USA Directory of Leading Lawyers for Business and is recognized for his expertise in real estate, corporate and construction law.

-Ivan M. Lui-Kwan is a Best Lawyers in America®, “Lawyer of the Year” in Honolulu, selected to the Hawaii Super Lawyers® list and rated AV Preeminent® by Martindale-Hubbell®.
+Ivan M. Lui-Kwan has been named a “Lawyer of the Year” in Honolulu by The Best Lawyers in America©, selected to the Hawaii Super Lawyers® list and rated AV Preeminent by Martindale-Hubbell®.
 Mr. Lui-Kwan is the Ambassador to the US for the Maori King Tuheitia, and National Board Member of The American Judicature Society.
 He is Past Chairman of the Honolulu Authority for Rapid Transportation (HART) Board.
 Mr. Lui-Kwan was the recipient of the “2014 Lifetime Achievement Award” given by Pacific Edge Magazine.

 Sharon V. Lovejoy has been selected for inclusion by Benchmark Litigation’s “Top 250 Women in Litigation in the United States” (2011-2014).
-Ms. Lovejoy has been named Best Lawyers in America®, “Lawyer of the Year” in Honolulu multiple times, selected to the Hawaii Super Lawyers® list, in Benchmark Litigation, in Chambers and Partners USA Leading Lawyers for Business, and is a Fellow of the Litigation Counsel of America and the Federal Bar Foundation.
+Ms. Lovejoy has been named a “Lawyer of the Year” in Honolulu by The Best Lawyers in America© multiple times, selected to the Hawaii Super Lawyers® list, in Benchmark Litigation, in Chambers and Partners USA Leading Lawyers for Business, and is a Fellow of the Litigation Counsel of America and the Federal Bar Foundation.

 Lindsay E. Orman is a registered lobbyist with the State of Hawaii, City and County of Honolulu, and Hawaii County.
 She assists clients with drafting proposed legislation and testimony, preparing legal analyses, meeting with key stakeholders, and complying with campaign spending and other reporting requirements.
 Ms. Orman is a member of the NAIOP Commercial Real Estate Development Association Government Affairs Committee.
 Ms. Orman is rated AV Preeminent® by Martindale-Hubbell® and was selected to the Hawaii Super Lawyers® list as a “Rising Star” in the practice area of Real Estate Law in 2018 and 2019.